k0emt/fedora-workstation-ansible/README.md

 It can get stuck at gathering facts.
 _Delete enrolled fingerprints and try to run again._

-If there is a failure downloaded during a task, simply run the playbook again.
+If there is a failure downloading during a task, simply run the playbook again.

 ### Install Custom roles